ShashiDhungel/MachineLearning/README.md

 # MachineLearning
-This repository consists of ML algorithms used in credit risk modeling
+This repository consists of ML algorithms used in credit risk modeling.
+Try it!